AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 > [!IMPORTANT]
 > Save your file as Surname_Pandas-P2.py

-Using the dataframe cars in problem 1, extract the following information using subsetting, slicing and indexing operations.
+Using the dataframe cars in problem 1, extract the following information using subsetting, slicing, and indexing operations.

 a.
 Display the **first five rows** with odd-numbered columns **(columns 1, 3, 5, 7...)** of cars.